Elsa Sjunneson: Awards

 Sjunneson has been a Hugo Award finalist seven times for her writing and editorial work.
 She won the Hugo Award for Best Fan Writer in 2021.
 She was a guest of honor at CONvergence in 2021.
 Sjunneson was a nominee for the 2019 Nebula Award for Best Game Writing for the Fate Accessibility Toolkit.
 Sjunneson was also nominated for the 2022 Hugo Award for Best Related Work for Being Seen: One Deafblind Woman's Fight to End Ableism.

-As the nonfiction editor of Disabled People Destroy Science Fiction, issue 24 of Uncanny Magazine, Sjunneson won the 2019 Hugo Award for Best Semiprozine and the 2019 Aurora Award for Best Related Work.
+As the nonfiction editor of Disabled People Destroy Science Fiction, issue 24 of Uncanny Magazine, Sjunneson shared in the 2019 Hugo Award for Best Semiprozine and the 2019 Aurora Award for Best Related Work.
 As an editorial staff member of Uncanny Magazine, she was a winner of the 2019 British Fantasy Award for Best Magazine / Periodical.
 She was the first blind person to win a Hugo Award (although Edmund Meskys, editor of Hugo-winning Niekas, became blind after his Hugo win).